I give you the Celtic Crannog bag.

 Large: approx 12" wide, 14" long, 4" deep

 Small: 7.5" wide, 9" long, 2.5" deep

 Also available is a carved version of this bag.
-Artistic styles mixed a lot between Scottish and Irish cultures, so this bag can also be carved with the Pictish Crescent from the Rosemarkie stone.
+Artistic styles mixed a lot between Scottish and Irish cultures, so this bag can also be carved with the Pictish Crescent from the Rosemarkie stone, Z-Rod from the St Orlands stone, or knotwork from the St Madoes stone.
 Bringing East and West Scotland together.
 (Or if you have a different design in mind you would like carved on the bag please get in touch to discuss).

 Crannogs are a type of ancient loch-dwelling found throughout Scotland and Ireland.
 Most seem to have been built as individual homes to accommodate extended families.
 A fully reconstructed crannog has been built on Loch Tay, at the Scottish Crannog Center